JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.3/Notes.md

 Allows Wi-Fi devices to connect to a wired network.

 ### Switch
 Connects devices together Directs the flow of data in a Network, the centre of a network, and sends data to the individual devices.
+Better than a hub because data is only forwarded to the receiving device, instead of to all the devices.

 ### Cables
 Fibre optic, Copper coaxel (cheaper, slower)